Standard of Living vs. Quality of Life: What the Numbers Miss

 And why does it so often fail to capture how we actually feel about our lives?

-That means income, housing, goods, services, education, healthcare — the whole package of “stuff you can afford” and “conditions you live in.”
+That means income, housing, goods, services, education, healthcare, and the whole package of “stuff you can afford” and “conditions you live in.”

 The most common shorthand?
-GDP per capita — how much economic output the country generates, divided by its population.
-In theory, more output means more income, which means people can buy more, live better.
+GDP per capita, or how much economic output the country generates divided by its population.
+In theory, more output means more income, which means people can buy more and live better.

 But here’s the catch: averages can hide a lot.

-Since 1984, GDP per capita (red line) has climbed steadily.
-But real median household income (blue line) has moved almost sideways.
-This gap reveals how economic growth hasn’t translated into gains for the typical American family.
+Since the 1980s, GDP per capita has climbed more steadily than real median household income.
+The gap reveals a basic distribution problem: economic growth does not automatically translate into gains for the typical family.

 Yes, there are ups and downs.
-But for all the talk of progress, most American families aren’t earning much more than they were in the ‘80s.
+But for all the talk of progress, many American families do not feel much more secure than they were a generation ago.

 On paper, the United States is one of the richest countries in the world.